 Depending on the setup, we might get an error:

 UNION SELECT is used to combine results from multiple SELECT statements into a single result.
-“Vulnerable” is the column whose data is being displayed on the page.
+The vulnerable column is the one whose data is being displayed on the page.

-As we can see, the number “10” is being displayed on the page which means it’s “vulnerable”:
+As we can see, the number “10” is being displayed on the page which means this is the vulnerable column:

 We can confirm this by replacing it with